stephenborish/veritaslivepoll/README.md

 They click "Start Poll."

-This calls startPoll(), which sets the LiveStatus sheet to (PollID, 0, "OPEN").
+This calls startPoll(), which sets the LiveStatus sheet to (PollID, 0, "OPEN") and marks the sessionPhase metadata as "LIVE" with a fresh startedAt timestamp.

 Step 5: Conduct the Poll: